JsBergbau/MiTemperature2/README.md

 Callback related arguments:
   --callback CALLBACK, -call CALLBACK
-                        Pass the path to a program/script that will be called on each new measurement --httpcallback URL, -http URL
+                        Pass the path to a program/script that will be called on each new measurement --httpcallback HTTPCALLBACK, -http HTTPCALLBACK
-                        Pass the URL to a program/script that will be called on each new measurement
-  --name NAME, -n NAME  Give this sensor a name reported to the callback
+                        Pass the URL to a program/script that will be called on each new measurement --name NAME, -n NAME  Give this sensor a name reported to the callback script --skipidentical N, -skip N
-                        script
-  --skipidentical N, -skip N
-                        N consecutive identical measurements won't be reported to callbackfunction
-  --influxdb N, -infl N
+                        N consecutive identical measurements won't be reported to callbackfunction --influxdb N, -infl N
                         Optimize for writing data to influxdb,1 timestamp optimization, 2 integer optimization

-ATC mode related arguments:
+Passive mode related arguments:
+  --passive, -p, --atc, -a
-  --atc, -a             Read the data of devices with custom ATC firmware
-                        flashed, use --battery to get battery level additionaly in percent --watchdogtimer X, -wdt X
+                        Read the data of devices based on BLE advertisements, use --battery to get battery level additionaly in percent
+  --watchdogtimer X, -wdt X
                         Re-enable scanning after not receiving any BLE packet after X seconds --devicelistfile DEVICELISTFILE, -df DEVICELISTFILE
-                        Specify a device list file giving further details to devices
+                        Specify a device list file giving further details to devices --onlydevicelist, -odl
-  --onlydevicelist, -odl
                         Only read devices which are in the device list file --rssi, -rs           Report RSSI via callback
 ```

-Note: When using rounding option you could see 0.1 degress more in the script output than shown on the display.
+Note: When using rounding option you could see 0.1 degrees more in the script output than shown on the display.
 Obviously the LYWSD03MMC just truncates the second decimal place.

 Reading the battery level with the standard Bluetooth Low Energy characteristics doesn't work.
 It always returns 99 % battery level.
-Or to be correct, sometimes 10 % when the battery is really empty, see https://github.com/JsBergbau/MiTemperature2/issues/1#issuecomment-588156894 .
+Or to be correct, sometimes 10 % when the battery is really empty, see https://github.com/JsBergbau/MiTemperature2/issues/1#issuecomment-588156894.
 But often before that device just shuts down before it can report another battery level.
 With every measurement the Aqara sensor also transmits the battery voltage.
 This voltage is transformed into a battery level 3.1V are 100%, 2.1V 0%.

 The `--count` option is intended to save even more power.
 So far it is not proven, that only connecting at some interval will actually save power.
-See this discussion https://github.com/JsBergbau/MiTemperature2/issues/3#issuecomment-572982314
+See this discussion https://github.com/JsBergbau/MiTemperature2/issues/3#issuecomment-572982314.

 With the `--interface` option you specify the number of the bluetooth adapter to use.
-So `--interface 1` for using hci1
+So `--interface 1` for using hci1.

 With `--influxdb 1` you can use a influxdb optimized output.
 In this mode a timestamp with the current data is sent every 10 seconds to influxdb.
 Or technically speaking, each received measurement is snapped to a grid of 10 seconds.
 Don't use this feature together with `--skipidentical` otherwise it won't help.
 To use RLE compression for timestamps influxdb requires all 1000 timestamps which are mostly in a block to have the same interval.
 Only one missing timestamp leads to s8b compression for timestamps.
 Since influxdb handles identical values very efficiently you save much more space by writing every 10 seconds instead of skipping identical values.
 Without RLE 1000 timestamps needed about 1129 Bytes of data in my measurement.
 With RLE its only 12 Byte.
 Of course there are now more measurements stored in influxdb, but still overall size in influxdb is still lower.
 Depends also environment, of course.
 With a very steady environment and very seldom writing identical valus then size in influxdb would be smaller not writing every 10 seconds, of course.
 Integer optimizsation `--influxdb 2`is not implemented yet.

 `--unreachable-count N, -urc N` Use this option when you want to exit your script after collection the measurement but your sensor is somehow not reachable.
 Then after the specified number of failed connection tries the script will exit.

-### ATC Mode Usage
+### Passive Mode Usage

-Thanks to https://github.com/pvvx/ATC_MiThermometer there is an alternative firmware which sends out the measurements as Bluetooth Low Energy Advertisments.
+Thanks to https://github.com/atc1441/ATC_MiThermometer and https://github.com/pvvx/ATC_MiThermometer there is an alternative firmware which sends out the measurements as Bluetooth Low Energy Advertisements.
 In this mode you don't have to connect to the sensor.
-This saves a lot of power, especially in cases where the signal strength is low, see https://github.com/JsBergbau/MiTemperature2/issues/32
+This saves a lot of power, especially in cases where the signal strength is low, see https://github.com/JsBergbau/MiTemperature2/issues/32.
 I've also noticed a higher range.
-In addition you can have multiple receivers, see Node-RED section https://github.com/JsBergbau/MiTemperature2#node-red-flows
+In addition you can have multiple receivers, see Node-RED section https://github.com/JsBergbau/MiTemperature2#node-red-flows.

-For longer batterylife and higher stability ATC mode is recommended.
+For longer batterylife and higher stability passive mode is recommended.
 In the flasher Webpage selecting only `Atc1441` as Advertising type is recommended.
 You can than increase the Advertising interval to save power for sensors with good reception.
 For sensors with weaker reception I would keep the default of 2500 ms. You could even increase it for sensors with very bad reception.

-With version 4 of MiTemperature2/LYWSD03MMC.py also custom format advertisment type is supported.
+Since version 4.0 custom format advertisements as introduced by pvvx are also supported.
 This type gives 2 decimal places for temperature and humidity.
 The reading of the flags field is currently not supported.
 If you need support, please open an issue.

+Since version 5.0 Qingping format advertisements are supported.
+These are sent by various Qingping sensors when they are set to this specific mode of operation by adding the sensors to the Qingping+ app.
+After this they will start sending (unencrypted) Qingping advertisements.
+Some of these sensors can also be set to Mijia (or other) modes but support for this is untested.
+Qingping format advertisements do not include the voltage of the battery, the battery percentage includes one decimal and the humidity is an integer value without decimals.
+This is a bit different from other formats but still quite workable for keeping a history of measurements.

-In ATC mode the script listens for BLE advertisments and filters for ATC flashed LYWSD03MMC sensors.
+In passive mode the script listens for BLE advertisements.
 So you start only one instance of this script and it reads out all your sensors.
 You can have multiple receivers and thus have a kind of cell network and your sensors are portable in a quite wide range.
 Use it optimally with influxdb and `--influxdb 1`.
 With this option timestamps are snapped to 10s and since influxdb only stores one value for one timestamp you won't have duplicate data in your database.

 ATC firmware gives temperature only with one decimal place, so rounding and debouncing options are not available.
-This is no real disadavantage because accuracy is impaired because of a lacking capciator, see https://github.com/pvvx/ATC_MiThermometer/issues/11#issuecomment-766776468
+This is no real disadavantage because accuracy is impaired because of a lacking capciator, see https://github.com/pvvx/ATC_MiThermometer/issues/11#issuecomment-766776468.

 `--watchdogtimer X` sometimes your device leaves BLE scanning mode, then you won't receive any data anymore.
-To avoid this after X seconds without receiving any BLE packet (not only from ATC sensors) BLE scanning mode is re-enabled.
-If you have configured your ATC LYWSD03MMC to advertise new data every 10 seconds, I recommend a setting of 5 seconds, so `--watchdogtimer 5`.
-On a Raspberry PI Zero W polling 10 sensors (2 are currently unreachable) this re-enabling BLE scan can happen a few times per minute.
+To avoid this after X seconds without receiving any BLE packets (not only from ATC sensors) BLE scanning mode is re-enabled.
+If you have configured your sensor to advertise new data every 10 seconds, I recommend a setting of 5 seconds, so `--watchdogtimer 5`.
+On a Raspberry Pi Zero W polling 10 sensors (2 are currently unreachable) this re-enabling BLE scan can happen a few times per minute.
 When polling 8 reachable sensors it happens less frequent but still at least once or twice a minute.

-One note about new advertising data: The ATC LYWSD03MMC sends out the data about every 2,5 seconds.
-After 10 seconds (4 advertising periods) it advertises new data and to detect this, it increases the paket counter.
-Only the values of first paket of this series with the same paketcounter is displayed and reported by callback, since the data in one series is identical.
+One note about new advertising data: The ATC firmware sends out the data about every 2,5 seconds.
+After 10 seconds (4 advertising periods) it advertises new data and to detect this, it increases the packet counter.
+Only the values of first packet of this series with the same packetcounter is displayed and reported by callback, since the data in one series is identical.

 `--devicelistfile <filename>` Use this option to give your sensors a name/alias.
 This file can also be on a network drive.
 So you can keep it up to date on a single place for multiple receivers.
 Also in this file is space for calibration data and you can give each device it's own MQTT topic.